 You can find lists of fire-retardant plants online, and you can avoid highly flammable ones but, in my garden, the flammability of the vegetation is now less crucial than its habit.

-There are lots more resources online (the South Australian CFS is just one).
+There are lots more resources online.
 Our other bushfire equipment is: breathing masks, goggles, head torches, clothing and knapsacks, with clean beating mops for indoors as well as a powder fire extinguisher.
 Our carpets are wool with low flammability and fumes.

 Our bushfire plan also includes things like bringing the chickens into the laundry.
 On catastrophic days or those days that have that hot northerly ‘feel’ about them, we lay out the fire hose and fill the bath and a large outdoor drum.
 Geoff keeps the BBQ gas bottle at his workplace in the city during catastrophic days or heatwaves.
 If we’re away when a fire starts in our region, we hope but don’t expect that firefighters will start our pump (we have a sign on the front fence that indicates the location of our pump relative to the street).
 But then we won’t be inside our house, so it’s not essential!